-A current meter or multimeter that is set to measure current has virtually no resistance.
-It just measures the current without affecting it.
+A current meter (ammeter) or multimeter that is set to measure current, has virtually no resistance.
+Current flows almost freely through the meter while current is being measured.

 - Divide voltage.

-When only resistors are connected in series, the voltage across them gets divided across them by each resistor’s percentage of the total resistance.
+The voltage across series resistors gets divided up by each resistor based on their percentage of the total resistance.

-The voltages can be used as signals for circuitry that responds to that voltage.
-Signals provide as little current as possible.
+The voltages can be used as signals for other circuitry that responds to that voltage.

 Two equal value series resistors will each have half of the total supply voltage across them.
 Whereas three equal value series resistors will have one third of the total supply voltage across them.

 - Diodes and some other components will drop a certain amount of voltage from a series resistor.
 After that, they often let current flow pretty much freely.
-The rest of the supply voltage (if it isn’t all been dropped) ends up across the series resistance.
+The rest of the supply voltage (if it hasn’t all been dropped) ends up across the series resistance.
 That voltage across the series resistance is what ultimately sets the current that flows through all of the series components.